Real-time Monocular Depth Estimation on Embedded Systems: Experiments

 \subsection{Ablation Studies}

-We explored the design space based on the RT-MonoDepth framework and conducted ablation studies on supervision scales, pyramid encoder levels, feature fusions, and other components and training strategies.
-All the ablation studies are performed with monocular and stereo self-supervision and tested on NVIDIA Jetson Nano at $640 \times 192$ resolution.
+We investigate the design space of the RT-MonoDepth framework and perform ablation studies on supervision scales, pyramid encoder levels and feature fusions.
+All ablation studies are tested on Jetson Nano at a resolution of $640 \times 192$.

-\paragraph{Supervision scales} Monodepth2 \cite{DBLP:conf/iccv/GodardAFB19}, FastDepth \cite{DBLP:conf/icra/WofkMYKS19}, and GuideDepth \cite{DBLP:conf/icra/0006DGNB22} gradually merge feature maps in the decoder and output a full-resolution depth map at the last level.
-Monodepth2 \cite{DBLP:conf/iccv/GodardAFB19} predicts depth maps and applies supervision signals at different scales, and these intermediate depth maps are merged upward and can not be ignored when inferencing.
-FastDepth \cite{DBLP:conf/icra/WofkMYKS19} and GuideDepth \cite{DBLP:conf/icra/0006DGNB22} only yield depth maps at the last level and do not apply additional intermediate supervision signals.
-Table \ref{table:Ablation_results} summarizes the results of four variants that use 1, 2, 3, and 4 layers of supervision.
-The results show that deeper depth supervision leads to consistently better performance.
-Unlike Monodepth2, these intermediate predictions of RT-MonoDepth will not affect the final real-time performance because they can be ignored when inferencing.
+\textit{Supervision scales:} Monodepth2~\cite{DBLP:conf/iccv/GodardAFB19}, FastDepth~\cite{DBLP:conf/icra/WofkMYKS19}, and GuideDepth~\cite{DBLP:conf/icra/0006DGNB22} gradually merge feature maps in the decoder to output a full-resolution depth map at the last level.
+Monodepth2~\cite{DBLP:conf/iccv/GodardAFB19} predicts depth maps and applies supervision signals at different scales, and these intermediate depth maps are merged upward and cannot be ignored during inference.
+FastDepth~\cite{DBLP:conf/icra/WofkMYKS19} and GuideDepth~\cite{DBLP:conf/icra/0006DGNB22} only yield depth maps at the last level and do not apply additional intermediate supervision signals.
+Table~\ref{table:Ablation_results} summarizes the results of four variants that use 1, 2, 3, and 4 layers of supervision.
+The results indicate that deeper depth supervision leads to consistently better performance.
+Unlike Monodepth2, the intermediate predictions of RT-MonoDepth will not affect the final real-time performance as they can be ignored during inference.